bluedavis/100daysofpython/README.md

 length = len(name)
 print(length)
 ```
 In this example, the variable name has a value of "Blue" and "Mike".
-When asked to input "What is your name?" the value of name is decided and the length of the string ("Blue" or "Mike") is printed.
+When asked to input "What is your name?" the value of name ("Blue" or "Mike") is input by user and the length of the name (a string) is printed.

 #### Classic Method for Swapping two Variables
 Temporary variables are used to remporarily hold the value of one of the variables so that the original value is not lst during the swap process.